LauraVrkmp/Programmeerproject/README.md

 - The way data has been obtained for each and every country differs.
 The provided data hopefully shows interesting trends supported by their reasonable comparability.
 - Units of measurement for different forms of drugs need to be incorporated without distracting from the message
 - Treatmant demand in relation to population size/amount of frequent users?
-- The non-drug specific data (death and disease, health and social responses) should be incorporated with some relation to the drug specific data, in order to conver a specific message.
+- The non-drug specific data (death and disease, health and social responses) should be incorporated with some relation to the drug specific data, in order to confer a specific message.

 ### MVP